 (b) This PECA shall be governed by Maryland law, without regard to its provisions governing conflicts of law.
-Any enforcement of, or challenge to, this PECA may only be brought in the United States District Court for the District of Maryland, unless such court determines that it does not have subject matter jurisdiction, in which case any such enforcement or challenge may be brought in the Circuit Court of Maryland.
+Any enforcement of, or challenge to, this PECA may only be brought in the United States District Court for the District of Maryland, it is determined that such court does not have subject matter jurisdiction, in which case any such enforcement or challenge must be brought in the Circuit Court of Montgomery County in the State of Maryland.
 Both parties consent to the proper jurisdiction and venue of such court, as applicable, for the purpose of enforcing or challenging this PECA.
+This Section 7(b) shall not apply to residents of California.